dtrelogan/react-formstate/docs/validationWiring.md

 ### fsValidate

-a registered validation also receives the following syntax, accessible through 'fsValidate':
+A registered validation also receives the following syntax, accessible through 'fsValidate':

 ```jsx
 <Input